 AUTOMOTIVE BATTERIES – Automotive batteries (lead-acid batteries) don’t belong in a landfill.
 Lead is a heavy metal known to be harmful to people and animals and that can contaminate drinking water supplies.

 Automotive products should live in their original, labeled containers.
 Also, recovered fluids (such as oil) should be stored in clean, unbreakable child-proof containers that have been tightly sealed and labelled.
 Remember that storing products in food or beverage containers can lead to accidental consumption, and avoid mixing different products together.
 Lastly, it is always a good idea to wear protective eyewear and gloves when working with automotive fluids.

 Landfills are no place for hazardous car care products.
 Dispose of them properly.

-- Lubricating, crankcase, gear oil, and transmission fluid can all be brought to any oil retailer, free of charge.
-(As for oil filters, they should be thoroughly drained, tied in a plastic bag, and disposed of in regular garbage.)
+- Lubricating, crankcase, gear oil, and transmission fluid, as well as oil filters and containers, can all be brought to a registered collector, free of charge.
 Find your nearest drop-off location.

 - Old batteries from vehicles can often be exchanged at the automotive supply retailer when a new battery is purchased.
 Many scrap metal recyclers will also accept these batteries.
 Find your nearest drop-off location.